-Ever need to have one Drive file in multiple folders?
+Ever need to have one Drive file or folder in multiple locations?
 Creating a copy is not necessary.
-Just make a shortcut!
+Just create a shortcut!
 That way you can add a file to multiple folders in your Drive but really only have one copy!
 Just right-click on the file or folder and choose “Add shortcut to Drive”.
 Navigate to where you want the shortcut and voila!

 Need a tool that types what you say?
 Built into Google Docs is the Voice Typing tool.
 Simply turn it on, give the microphone permission, click the microphone and start talking.
 This is a great tool for students who need assistance typing and for people who prefer to dictate.
 Super fun!